dabbabi-zayani/sentiment-analysis/README.md

 # sentiment-analysis-using-Naive-Bayes
 Sentiment analysis of tweets using naive bayes classifier

 Download your training and test set.
 This program takes csv files with two columns.
+Datasets can be found here: http://help.sentiment140.com/for-students

 First column has values 0,2,4
   0-Negative